I. Overview of Siberian Cedar Pine Nuts

-In fact, wooden press is not well suited for large-scale oil production.
+In fact, the wooden press is not well suited for large-scale oil production.
 Most pine nut oils are pressed using steel oil press machine.
 On the one hand, by using wooden presses, part of the oil would penetrate the wood pores and eventually go rancid, while steel has no pores and does not spoil.
-On another hand, the pressure applied by wooden presses is much lower that that in hydraulic steel press machine-consequently, much less oil is squeezed out.
+On another hand, the pressure applied by wooden presses is much lower than that in hydraulic steel press machine-consequently, much less oil is squeezed out.

 The byproduct of pine nut oil pressing is pine nut meal or flour.
-Cedar flour contains high levels of vitamin C, B1, B3, E. It contains high amount of easily digestible vegetable protein, ideal for vegetariens.
+Cedar flour contains high levels of vitamin C, B1, B3, E. It contains a high amount of easily digestible vegetable protein, ideal for vegetarians.
 Cedar flour is perfect for adding to flour for baking.
 It is also mixed in milk or yogurt, etc.

 Hot pressing of pine nut oil

 Hot pressing often renders high oil yield.
 There are several methods of hot pressing.
 The most common is separating the oil from the heated crushed kernels while rinsing with hot water and hot pressing.
-This method is less expensive, but due to the high temperature many wholesome substances have been destroyed.
+This method is less expensive, but due to the high temperature, many wholesome substances have been destroyed.
 The oil thus obtained is for culinary use.

 Extraction of pine nut oil